astronomer/observe-cost-attribution/README.md

     - `ASTRO_ORGANIZATION_ID`: Your Astronomer organization ID.
 If you don't know it, go to Organization > Organization Settings and you'll find it on the General page.
         - Set this under *Environment Variables*
     - `AIRFLOW_VAR_AUTH_TOKEN`: API token for authenticating with Astronomer.
 This needs to be an Organization-level API key, not at the workspace or deployment level.
         - To create one, navigate to Organization > Organization Settings > Access Management > API Tokens.
-Make sure the organization role is at least Organization Billing Admin.
+Make sure the organization role is at least Organization Observe Admin.
         - Set this under *Airflow Variables*
 4. Verify your data warehouse connection
     - Snowflake: Setup a Snowflake connection if you haven't already under Deployment > Environment > Connections.
 Make sure the connection ID here matches the connection ID name used in the cost DAG (e.g. "snowflake").
 If you'd like to change the connection ID name in the cost DAG, make sure to update the `conn_id` field in the `SQLExecuteQueryOperator` used in two places.